 Where to refinance your car loan

-Your instinct may be to return to directly to your original lender to request a better rate or longer terms.
-However, while this may be a possibility, getting a favorable offer from the original lender is unusual, Jones explains.
+Your instinct may be to return to your original lender to request a better rate or longer terms.
+However, getting a favorable offer from the original lender is unusual, Jones explains.
 “Usually people have more luck with a new lender,” he says.

 In that case, you’ll have to research new lenders.
 SuperMoney has made it easy to compare auto refinance lenders by creating an auto loan offer engine that gets lenders to compete for your business.